 The Alzheimer’s Society has a service called “Singing for the Brain” to help people with dementia and Alzheimer’s maintain their memories.

-“Singing for the Brain brings people affected by dementia together to sing various songs they know and love, in a fun and friendly environment.
+“Singing for the Brain brings people affected by dementia together to sing various songs they know and love in a fun and friendly environment.
 We also do fun vocal exercises that help improve brain activity and well-being.”

 Endorphins are released during singing; these are chemicals within the Brain which us feel uplifted and happy.
 The very act of singing makes us feel happier and boosts our mood.
-It can help us access memories, we often have no idea that we know the words to songs until the music starts!
+It can help us access memories.
+We often have no idea that we know the words to songs until the music starts!

-So yes, singing can help to reduce the risk of dementia, along with:
+Yes, singing can help to reduce the risk of dementia, along with:

 - keep cholesterol and blood pressure under control